zenstackhq/zenstack-docs/blog/react-table/index.md

 Setting ZenStack up is very easy:

 1. Run `npx zenstack init` to prep the project.
-It copies the `schema.prisma` file into `schema.zmodel` - which is the schema file used to ZenStack.
+It copies the `schema.prisma` file into `schema.zmodel` - which is the schema file used by ZenStack.
 ZModel is a superset of Prisma schema.

 2. Whenever you make changes to `schema.zmodel`, run `npx zenstack generate` to regenerate the Prisma schema and `PrismaClient`.